Grawrb/challenge-4/README.md

 THEN blog post data is stored to localStorage.
 WHEN the form submits,
 THEN I am redirected to the posts page.
-WHEN I enter try to submit a form without a username, title, or content, THEN I am presented with a message that prompts me to complete the form.
+WHEN I try to submit a form without a username, title, or content, THEN I am presented with a message that prompts me to complete the form.
 WHEN I view the posts page,
 THEN I am presented with a header, with a light mode/dark mode toggle, and a "Back" button.